WV Local Technical Assistance Program

 This Tailgate Talk is part of the NLTAPA collection.

-Wild parsnip: The plant that can put you in the hot seat.
-There are chemicals in wild parsnip called psoralens (precisely, furocoumarins) that cause what dermatologists call “phyto‐photodermatitis”.
-This means an inflammation (it is) of the skin (derm) induced by a plant (phyto) with the help of sunlight (photo).
-When absorbed by skin, furocoumarins are energized by ultraviolet light (present during sunny and cloudy day) causing them to bind with nuclear DNS and cell membranes.
-This process destroys cells and skin tissue, though the reaction takes time to produce visible damage.
+Wild parsnip is a plant that can cause serious skin reactions.
+It contains chemicals called psoralens, or furocoumarins, which can cause what dermatologists call phyto-photodermatitis.
+This is inflammation of the skin (dermatitis) triggered by a plant (phyto) and sunlight (photo).
+When these chemicals are absorbed by the skin, ultraviolet light—present on both sunny and cloudy days—energizes them, causing them to bind with DNA and cell membranes.
+This damages skin cells and tissue, although the reaction may take time before visible symptoms appear.

 In mild cases, affected skin reddens and feels sunburned.
-In more severe cases, the skin reddens first, then blisters rise — some are impressively large — and for a while the area feels like it has been scalded.
-Places where skin is most sensitive (arms, legs, torso, face, neck) are most vulnerable.
-Moisture from perspiration speeds the absorption of the psoralens.
+In more severe cases, the skin reddens first, then blisters form—sometimes impressively large—and the area can feel scalded.
+Areas with more sensitive skin, such as the arms, legs, torso, face, and neck, are most vulnerable.
+Perspiration can increase absorption of the psoralens.

-Blisters appear a day or two after sun exposure.
-Soon after blisters rupture and the skin begins to heal.
-One of wild parsnip’s “signature” effects is a dark red or brownish discoloration of the skin in the area where the burn occurred.
-This hyper‐pigmentation can persist in the skin for as long as two years.
+Blisters usually appear one to two days after sun exposure.
+After they rupture, the skin begins to heal.
+A signature effect of wild parsnip is dark red or brownish discoloration in the area of the burn.
+This hyperpigmentation can persist for up to two years.

-Parsnip burns often appear as streaks and long spots.
-These reveal where a juicy leaf or stem drags across the skin and is the exposed to the sun.
-Due to its surface resemblance to the effects of poison ivy, and because wild parsnip is so rarely accurately identified, it nearly always is diagnosed and treated as poison ivy.
-If you note the six clinical differences (see sidebar), however, you can readily tell them apart.
+Parsnip burns often appear as streaks or long marks, showing where a leaf or stem brushed across the skin while exposed to sunlight.
+Because the reaction can resemble poison ivy and wild parsnip is rarely accurately identified, it is often misdiagnosed and treated as poison ivy.
+Noting six clinical differences (see sidebar) can help distinguish the two.

-If you get a parsnip burn, relieving the symptoms comes first.
-The affected area can be covered with a cool, wet cloth.
-If blisters are present, try to keep them from rupturing for as long as possible.
-The skin of a blister is “nature’s bandage” as one doctor put it, and it keeps the skin below protected, moist and clean while healing occurs.
-When blisters pop, try to leave the skin “bandage” in place.
-To avoid infection, keep the area clean and apply an antibiotic cream.
+If you get a parsnip burn, relieving the symptoms should come first.
+Cover the affected area with a cool, wet cloth.
+If blisters are present, try to keep them from rupturing, as the skin of a blister acts as a natural bandage, protecting the underlying skin while it heals.
+If blisters do pop, try to leave the skin “bandage” in place.
+To prevent infection, keep the area clean and apply an antibiotic cream.

 Adding Domeboro powder to cool cloth compresses can help dry weeping blisters.
-Some doctors recommend a topical or systemic cortisone‐steroid for extreme discomfort.
-For serious cases with extensive blistering, consult a physician.
+In cases of extreme discomfort, a doctor may recommend a topical or systemic cortisone-steroid.
+For serious burns with extensive blistering, consult a physician.

-Avoiding exposure, of course, is the wisest tactic.
-By leaning to recognize the plant in different seasons and in different stages of growth, you can steer clear of it, or protect yourself by wearing gloves, long pants and long‐sleeve shirts.
-Some people pull up the wild parsnips in the evening, when exposure to sunlight is minimal.
-If you do get the plant juice on your skin, the sooner you thoroughly was the area, the less you will be affected.
+Avoiding exposure is the best strategy.
+Learn to recognize the plant in different seasons and growth stages so you can steer clear of it, or protect yourself by wearing gloves, long pants, and long-sleeve shirts.
+Some people pull wild parsnips in the evening when sunlight is minimal.
+If plant juice contacts your skin, wash the area thoroughly as soon as possible to reduce the severity of the reaction.